Trichotillomania: The Calm and Chaos of the Hair-Pulling Disorder

 “I could pull my hair out!” is commonly used as an expression of anxiety or exasperation.
 But for folks who live with the hair-pulling disorder trichotillomania, the urge to pull out hair can also arise while thinking, out of boredom or from a desire to induce a brief moment of calm.

 Host Anita Rao speaks with three people about their work to unpack the shame and stigma around trichotillomania.
-Haruka Aoki, a writer and illustrator who recently published a comic about their trich journey in the Washington Post, describes what it was like to learn the name for the disorder later in life, as well as how her response to hair-pulling urges has evolved since childhood.
+Haruka Aoki, a poet and illustrator who recently published a comic about their trich journey in the Washington Post, describes what it was like to learn the name for the disorder later in life, as well as how her response to hair-pulling urges has evolved since childhood.
 Dr. Suzanne Mouton-Odum, a licensed psychologist, director of Psychology Houston and board member for the TLC Foundation for Body-Focused Repetitive Behaviors, provides necessary context for our understanding of the disorder and describes her counseling work with folks who experience it.

 Rao is then joined by Dorin Azérad, a hairstylist who works with clients experiencing all forms of hair loss, including from trichotillomania.
 A self-described “trichster” of over 20 years, Azérad describes the impact of her own experience with trich on her relationship with her hair and offers tips to others with hair loss about how to have a positive experience at the salon.